-Jill Ziegler, Paula Ringwald, Trevor Guy, Krista Sims, Dena Held Andy Ringwald
+Jill Ziegler, Paula Ringwald, Trevor Guy, Krista Sims, Andy Ringwald, Jennifer Boswell, Dena Held

 Duties: The committee shall be responsible for the oversight of all non-livestock projects within the program.
 This committee shall include all general club leaders, 4-H Council Representatives and Extension Educator.
-This committee will meet with the Extension Educator every year after the State Fair in August or September to discuss and implement improvements to the static rules and to consider adding to or eliminating static projects from the program.
+This committee will meet with the Extension Educator every year after the State Fair in August or September to discuss and implement improvements to the static processes.
 This committee is also responsible for setting up project displays for the Fair.